-We reach similar conclusions if we look at the impact of the plan on equityholders (Table 11B).
-The model predicts a loss of \$25bn, the net result of a gain of \$13bn from the preferred equity infusion and a loss of \$38bn due to the value transferred to debt holders - see Table 11A, column 3.
-The actual change is -2.8bn, with a difference of \$25 bn.
+predicts a loss of \$25 bn, the net result of a gain of \$13 bn from the preferred equity infusion and a loss of \$38 bn due to the value transferred to debt holders-see Panel A, column 2.
+The actual change is -2.8 bn, with a difference of \$25 bn.
 We could argue that the equity captures some of the value provided by the FDIC debt guarantee.
 But even if the entire value were captured by equity, this would not explain the value increase (and would make explaining the increase in the value of debt even more difficult).

-4.5 Inferring the Changes in the Value of Assets from the Model
+5.5.
+Inferring the changes in the value of assets from the model

-If we maintain the value of the underlying assets constant the model is unable to account for the observed changes in the value of debt and equity.
-This result could imply that the model does not fit the data well or that indeed the value of the underlying assets has increased.
-To distinguish between these two hypotheses we calibrate the model twice, before the announcement (10/10/08) and after the announcement (10/14/08).
-As in Section 2.1 and 2.2, we control for news between the two dates by exploiting the estimation results in 2.1 and 2.2 and using the adjusted increase in equity and bond values for the calibration at the later date.
+If we maintain the value of the underlying assets constant, the model is unable to account for the observed changes in the value of debt and equity.
+This result could imply that the model does not fit the data well or that indeed, the value of the underlying assets has increased.
+To distinguish between these two hypotheses we calibrate the model twice, before the announcement (October 10, 2008) and after the announcement (October 14, 2008).
+As in Section 3.1 and 3.2, we control for news between the dates by exploiting the estimation results in 3.1 and 3.2 and using the adjusted increase in equity and bond values for the calibration at the later date.
 Table 12 reports the results.

 Several factors are worth mentioning.
 First, the model is able to mimic very well the change in the value of the underlying assets, with a mean squared error of only 5%.
-Second, the volatility of the underlying assets does not seem to have changed a lot over the long week-end, but the probability of a bank run did.
-Before the announcement of the plan was on average 1.4%, after the announcement dropped to 0.9%.
+Second, the volatility of the underlying assets does not seem to have changed a lot over the long weekend, but the probability of a bank run did.
+Before the announcement of the plan, it was on average 1.4%, after the announcement it dropped to 0.9%.
 The biggest beneficiary was Morgan Stanley, for whom the probability of a run went from 5.7% to 3.2%.
 Finally, the model estimates that the recovery rate in case of a run did not change before and after the announcement.
-This validates the assumption we made in section 3.7.
+This validates the assumption we made in Section 4.7.

-5. Valuations of Alternative Plans
+6. Valuations of alternative plans